zendesk/zendesk_api_client_php/UPGRADE_GUIDE.md

 }
 ```

-If this is your situation, **you need to change sorting order** to a supported one.
+If this is your situation, **you will need to change the sorting order** to a supported one.

 ## The new iterator

-Your best solution to implement CBP is to use the newly provided iterator on your resources, for example:
+The most efficient and elegant way to implement CBP is to use the newly provided iterator on your resources, for example:

 ```php
 $params = ['my' => 'param1', 'extra' => 'param2'];